cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/util/SwfWorkloadFileReader.rst

    :param filePath: the workload trace file path in one of the following formats: \ *ASCII text, zip, gz.*\
    :param mips: the MIPS capacity of the PEs from the VM where each created Cloudlet is supposed to run.
 Considering the workload reader provides the run time for each application registered inside the reader, the MIPS value will be used to compute the \ :java:ref:`length of the Cloudlet (in MI) <Cloudlet.getLength()>`\  so that it's expected to execute, inside the VM with the given MIPS capacity, for the same time as specified into the workload reader.
-   :throws IllegalArgumentException: when the workload trace file name is null or empty; or the resource PE mips <= 0
+   :throws IllegalArgumentException: when the workload trace file name is null or empty; or the resource PE mips is less or equal to 0
    :throws FileNotFoundException: when the file is not found

    **See also:** :java:ref:`.getInstance(String,int)`